arcs-njit-edu/Docs/docs/faq/rhel_9_faq.md

     * Checkpoint/Restart: If using application-level checkpointing, confirm that your checkpoint files are forward-compatible with the new software/libraries.
     * Software upgrades may invalidate previous job states or results.
 Test recovery procedures in a development environment before production.
     * For critical, long-running simulations or legacy applications dependent on the RHEL8 stack, consult with the cluster support team about feasible solutions like containers or legacy compatibility modules.

-??? question "How do I access the new modules or software?"
-    * Use the `module avail` and `module load` commands to explore new and updated software on RHEL9.
-    * Some modules or software stacks may have different names, versions, or paths—review documentation.

 ### Quick tips for a smooth transition